The-AI-Alliance/.github/profile/README.md

 ## Llama Stack and Llama Stack Agents

-The [Llama Stack](https://github.com/meta-llama/llama-stack) project provides standardized APIs, component abstractions, integrations with other open source tools and managed services to help developers build and deploy AI applications and agents.
+The [Llama Stack](https://github.com/meta-llama/llama-stack) project, which standardizes the core building blocks that simplify AI application development.
+It codifies best practices across the Llama ecosystem, provides standardized APIs, component abstractions, integrations with other open source tools and managed services, and provides example applications to help developers build and deploy AI applications and agents.

+Alliance members are contributing directly to Llama Stack development, as well as building example applications that illustrate its use in various scenarios.
+The first example application, a simple getting started chat application, is described first in the table below.
+Others are in the planning stages.
+One planned project is a "deep research" application, a popular class of AI applications, which will demonstrate Llama Stack support for technologies like agents and [MCP](#model-context-protocol-section).
+Other examples under discussion will be chosen to cover other common application patterns seen in several industries.

 <div class="table-wrapper">
   <table>